 See our column in Forbes: One Billion Reasons Why The SEC Whistleblower-Reward Program Is Effective.

-SEC Whistleblower Lawyers
+Process to Obtain SEC Whistleblower Lawyers

 SEC Whistleblower Bounties

 It’s very difficult to estimate when the SEC is going to act on a particular whistleblower’s tip.
 The SEC whistleblower office receives thousands of tips each year and has limited resources.
 As such, it’s more important for whistleblowers to determine how they can grab the SEC attention out of all those submissions.
-As a practical matter, whistleblowers are more likely to get the their information acted upon if they have a lawyer advocating for them.
+As a practical matter, whistleblowers are more likely to get their information acted upon if they have a lawyer advocating for them.
 Furthermore, experienced SEC whistleblower attorneys can frame the information in a way that’s more likely to grab the SEC’s attention.